ome/omero-documentation/omero/sysadmins/unix/install-web.rst

 By default OMERO.web expects to be run from the root URL of the webserver.
 This can be changed by setting :property:`omero.web.prefix` and :property:`omero.web.static_url`.
-For example, to make OMERO.web appears at `http://example.org/omero/`::
+For example, to make OMERO.web appear at `http://example.org/omero/`::

     $ bin/omero config set omero.web.prefix '/omero'